echaya/plugged/plugged/render-markdown.nvim/README.md

         -- Turn on / off list bullet rendering enabled = true,
         -- Replaces '-'|'+'|'*' of 'list_item'
-        -- How deeply nested the list is determines the 'level' which is used to index into the list using a cycle -- The item number in the list is used to index into the value using a clamp if the value is also a list -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
+        -- How deeply nested the list is determines the 'level', how far down at that level determines the 'index' -- If a function is provided both of these values are passed in using 1 based indexing -- If a list is provided we index into it using a cycle based on the level -- If the value at that level is also a list we further index into it using a clamp based on the index -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
         -- Replaces 'n.'|'n)' of 'list_item'
-        -- How deeply nested the list is determines the 'level' which is used to index into the list using a cycle -- The item number in the list is used to index into the value using a clamp if the value is also a list ordered_icons = {},
+        -- How deeply nested the list is determines the 'level', how far down at that level determines the 'index' -- If a function is provided both of these values are passed in using 1 based indexing -- If a list is provided we index into it using a cycle based on the level -- If the value at that level is also a list we further index into it using a clamp based on the index ordered_icons = function(level, index)
+            return string.format('%d.', index)
+        end,
         -- Padding to add to the left of bullet point left_pad = 0,
         -- Padding to add to the right of bullet point